Everything You Need to Host the Ultimate Summer Burger Bash

 This summer party's all about one thing—a great burger!
 Chevalo shares his tips for perfecting summer's favorite food.

-Chevalo prefers the flavor you get from a charcoal grill, but a gas grill or cast-iron skillet on the stove also turn out delicious burgers.
+- Timing Matters Chevalo prefers the flavor you get from a charcoal grill, but a gas grill or cast-iron skillet on the stove also turns out delicious burgers.
 Cook 4 to 5 minutes on each side for medium doneness.
-With the marinated meat, medium well or even well-done burgers will still be juicy.
+With the marinated meat, medium well, or even well-done burgers will still be juicy.

 A great burger gets even better with an assortment of creative toppers.
 Serve up a tray with the expected favorites like lettuce, tomatoes, and cheese but throw in a few surprises!
 Try adding bowls of hot peppers, pickled okra, avocados, and flavored mustard to the mix for a build-your-own burger bar that's anything but boring.